Anthony-Lionetti/agent-orchestration/README.md

 # Agentic AI Messaging System (Work in Progress)

-A template project demonstrating how to build an agentic AI messaging system using RabbitMQ, Python (FastAPI & Celery), Docker, and PostgreSQL.
+A template project demonstrating how to build an agentic AI messaging system using RabbitMQ, Python (FastAPI & Pika), Docker, and PostgreSQL.

 This repository provides a step-by-step tutorial and working code to:

 - Set up RabbitMQ with management UI in Docker
 - Write Python producers and consumers using Pika
 - Implement reliable work queues with acknowledgments and durability
+- Implement unified logging that can be used in a variety of Agentic / AI projects
 - Integrate RabbitMQ with a FastAPI application for asynchronous task handling
-- Use Celery as a task queue library with RabbitMQ as the broker and PostgreSQL as the result backend
+- Use Pika as a task queue library with RabbitMQ as the broker and PostgreSQL as the result backend
 - Orchestrate all services with Docker Compose for easy development and testing

 ---